lgleto/EDJD202324/SpaceFighter/README.md

 Discussion
 ----------

-Sure there are many way to develop games in Android, but this is the simpler and lighter way to do it.
+Sure there are many ways to develop games in Android, but this is the simpler and lighter way to do it.
 Have fun.

 License
 -------

-Copyright 2020 Lourenço Gomes
+Copyright 2023 Lourenço Gomes

 Licensed under [MIT License](LICENSE)